How to Choose Your Top Physician Assistant Programs

 Many programs allow customization of your clinical year schedule with elective rotations that can broaden your knowledge and personal experience with desired specialties.

 But don’t get too hung up on this aspect of the program if your heart is set on a certain specialty pathway.
 There are plenty of post-graduate fellowships to further your experience and hone your skills!
 Physician assistants tend to learn and perfect skills on the job.
-Moreover, forming a close relationship with fellow providers and your collaborating physician is instrumental in your professional development.
+Moreover, forming a close relationship with fellow clinicians and your collaborating physician is instrumental in your professional development.

 So regardless of the program, there should be many opportunities to get extra support in your chosen specialty—or even be introduced to a new specialty and make the switch!